lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/command-errors.md

 ## Try It! - Looking in the Error Log

 There's minimal information about the error printed to the screen, but a lot more is captured in the game's [log file](/tutorials/code/logs).
-The log file records commands, errors, and other important game events.
+The log file records most commands (minus some for privacy), errors, and other important game events.

 1. In the web portal, go to Admin -> Logs.
 (You can open this in a new tab to avoid losing your tinker window).
 2. Select the most recent (highest-numbered) log file.